mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

-# Tutorial
+# Introductory tutorial

+<p class="description">Learn how to import and style Joy UI components to build a simple login page.</p>

-<p class="description">Quickly learn how to create a login page using Joy UI components.</p>
+This tutorial will walk you through how to set up the user interface for a basic login page using Joy UI.

-In this small tutorial, you'll learn how to:
+By the end, you should understand how to:

-1. Import Joy UI components.
+1. import Joy UI components into your React app
-2. Build a basic login page with them.
+2. add styles to Joy UI components
-3. Toggle light and dark mode.
+3. create a button to toggle light and dark modes

-The only **prerequesite** is [having Joy UI installed](/joy-ui/getting-started/installation/).

-:::warning
+:::info
-⚠️ **Note:** We won't cover theming and general component customization at this moment.
+This tutorial does _not_ cover theming and general component customization.
-Learn more about [the different customization approaches](/joy-ui/customization/approaches/) later.
+Learn more about [different customization approaches](/joy-ui/customization/approaches/) after you're done on this page.
 :::

+## Prerequisites

+This tutorial assumes:

+- you've already set up a React app—try [Create React App](https://create-react-app.dev/) if you need a boilerplate
+- you've installed Joy UI in your app—see [Installation](/joy-ui/getting-started/installation/) for instructions

 ## Building the login page